Doing lunges can offer positive effects but you may not like them. Find out what alternatives to lunges can do similar things.

 Whether you don’t enjoy lunges, you want a more knee, toe, and ankle-friendly alternative, or you want an alternative for any other reason, these alternatives to lunges can offer you some or all of these benefits.

 Squats are one of the, if not the most, popular leg exercises, and for a good reason.
 They are great for building leg muscle and make a great alternative to lunges in almost all areas.
-To do a squat take the following steps:

 - Stand up straight with your feet at more or less shoulder width.